 - Magnesium - I would generally recommended supplementing with magnesium glycinate (this would be taken in pill form and not added to this drink).
 Magnesium glycinate is better absorbed and utilized by the body and it can actually cross the blood brain barrier.
 Whereas, magnesium citrate which is more commonly mixed in drinks, generally stays in the GI tract and can cause a laxative effect.

-When adding sodium and/or potassium to this recipe.
-I would limit to ยผ tsp total.
+When adding sodium and/or potassium to this recipe, I would limit to ΒΌ teaspoon total.
 This will help preserve the flavor of the lemonade.
 But!
 Please add slow and taste before you commit because preference will vary depending on your individual electrolyte needs and tolerance to salty things.

 Recipe Tips

 - If using the recommended Lakanto Powdered Monk Fruit Sweetener, you can get away without mixing it into warm water to form a simple syrup.
-This is mostly used when adding granulated sweeteners or the electrolytes.
+This is mostly used when adding granulated sweeteners.
 The powdered sweeteners will usually dissolve right into the cold water.

 - Adjust the sweetness to taste.
 I like my lemonade a little sour, but don't be afraid to add a little more sweetener if that is your preference.